 USB memory stick and see if video fails under Linux , if not then

 Windows has driver problems.

 have no VGA jack at the rear, but has an optional.

 adapter so you

 will need this for diagnosing say a dead laptop screen.

-- Your NIC card is dead, Ethernet, see here. (again bad or missing driver is the cause)
+- Your NIC card is dead, Ethernet, see here. (again bad or missing driver is

 - Dead Sound,?